Seal of Michigan

 The Great Seal of the State of Michigan depicts the coat of arms of the U.S. state of Michigan on a light blue field.
-On the dark blue shield the Sun rises over a lake and peninsula, a man holding a long gun with a raised hand represents peace and the ability to defend his rights.
+On the dark blue shield the Sun rises over a lake and peninsula, a man with a raised hand in peace and his other hand holding a long gun, representing a readiness to defend the state and nation.
 The elk and moose are symbols of Michigan, while the bald eagle represents the United States.

 The design features three Latin mottos.
 From top to bottom they are: